A handy command to create a dummy file of any size (Windows/Ubuntu)

 Is the inside empty?

-When you read a file created with the fsutil command, the file contents are returned as all zeros (0x00).
+When you read a file created with the fsutil command, the file's contents are returned as all zeros (0x00).
 This means that the file does not contain any "non-zero" data.

-It's important to note that this zero data isn't actually read from a block on disk -
+The important point is that this zero data is not actually read from a block on the disk.

-space is reserved on the disk, but the data is not physically written to that unused space, so the zero data is returned immediately without actually accessing the disk.
+While space is indeed allocated on the disk, it is unused space where data has not been physically written, so the system is designed to return zero data immediately without actually accessing the disk.

 Ubuntu

-For example, to create a 30MB file in Ubuntu, run the following:
+For example, to create a 30MB file in an Ubuntu environment, you would execute the following:

 ■Execution environment